NilsRethmeier/MoRTy/README.md

 # Usage :wrench:
 `MoRTy.py` contains example code that takes a .vec file (e.g. `data/wikitext2_FastText_SG0.vec` in `#word\tembedding_values format`) of FastText or GloVe pretrained embeddings and produces new autoencoded versions of those embeddings.
 The parameters in the `pc` dictionary can be adjusted.
 Though the script supports hyper parameter exploration via extending the value list in the `pc` object, this should not be neccessary. </br>
 *Note:* To reproduce the papers 1-epoch results (below) MoRTy was trained for 1-epoch using the scripts defaults settings.
 Blue is FastText embedding baseline performance = 100% for 5x FastText baselines per corpus size.
-On each baseline 3 MoRTy were trained for 1 epoch.
+On each baseline 3 MoRTy (red, yellow, green) were trained for 1 epoch.
 <p align="center">
   <img src="1epoch.png" width="490">
 </p>